CONQUERING THE TRASH MOUNTAIN

 Turning the impossible into possible – the CopenHill Climb is the ultimate test of power and explosivity

 Autoreply: Out of office.
-I'm redifining my work life balance.
+I'm redefining my work life balance.

 CopenHill isn't just any hill — it's a symbol of Copenhagen's innovative spirit.
 Officially known as Amager Bakke, this structure is a waste-to-energy plant that also serves as an urban recreation area, complete with a ski slope, hiking trails and, now, a killer cycling route.
 The hill stands as a testament to the city's commitment to sustainability, turning waste into energy and now into an extreme sporting venue, too.